 - Places you’re already connected.
 Think about places that you or your parents are already involved or connected, and check to see if they have any available scholarships.
 Places to look include your or your parents’ employers, religious organizations, community organizations, civic groups, and local businesses and foundations.

 - Identity-specific groups and organizations.
 Are you a member of a particular racial or ethnic group?
 A member of the LGBTQIA+ community?
 A really tall person?
 An underwater photographer?
 There are scholarships for each of those things.
 Some of these scholarships are designed to offset systemic discrimination against marginalized groups and create equity in the educational system, while others verge on goofy and work to create camaraderie within a specific group.

 - Scholarship search engines.
 There are a plethora of scholarship search tools available.
-The US Department of Labor offers a scholarship search engine.
+The US Department of Labor offers a search tool.
+College Board, the organization that administers the SAT also has a scholarship search engine.
 Scholly, a website and mobile app, was created by Christopher Gray who earned $1.3 million in scholarship money and wants to help others do the same.
 Other popular search engines include Scholarships.com, Cappex, and Chegg.

 13. Learn About Student Loans

 If you are looking at applying to and attending college, it’s likely you’ve heard of, or even considered, college loans.
 We encourage taking out educational loans only after careful consideration and research, so that if you decide to carry student loan debt, you can be sure you know what you’re getting in to.
 In short, there are two main types of student loans: federal loans and private loans.
 Be sure to know the terms of your loan so that you know how much you’re taking out, how much time you have to repay, when you have to start repaying, how much interest you’ll pay, and more.
 To learn more about student loans, take a look at our articles: Benefits and Pitfalls of Student Loans and Applying for Student Loans: Everything You Need to Know and Do.